Basic Algebra

 We used letters to stand for numbers.
 Once we knew the width and height, we could substitute them into the formula and find our area.

-Another one you may have seen is the area of a square, with sides s:
+Another one you may have seen is the area of a circle, with radius r:

 As soon as we know the length of the sides, we can find the area.